← Back to 史記

 2

 During the reign of Emperor Hui, he served as Commander of the Palace Guard.
 The Chanyu once wrote a letter insulting Empress Lü in disrespectful terms.
 Empress Lü was greatly angered and summoned all the generals to discuss it.
-The Supreme General, Fan Kuai, said, 'I wish to obtain a force of 100,000 men and rampage through the Xiongnu lands.'
+The Supreme General, Fan Kuai, said, 'I wish to obtain a force of 100,000 men and march unchecked through the Xiongnu lands.'
 All the generals flattered Empress Lü's wishes and said, 'Yes.'
-Ji Bu said, 'Fan Kuai should be executed!'
+Ji Bu said, 'Fan Kuai should be executed!
 Indeed, when the Gao Emperor led over 400,000 troops, he was trapped at Pingcheng.
-Now how can Kuai with 100,000 men rampage through the Xiongnu lands?
-This is barefaced deception!'
-Moreover, it was precisely because Qin was occupied with campaigns against the Hu that Chen Sheng and his followers were able to rise in revolt.
-Even now our wounds have not healed, and Kuai is once again flattering to the face, wishing to shake and destabilize the empire.'
+Now how can Kuai march unchecked through the Xiongnu lands with 100,000 men?
+This is barefaced deception!
+Moreover, when Qin was occupied with campaigns against the Hu, Chen Sheng and others rose in revolt.
+Even now our wounds are not yet healed, yet Fan Kuai again flatters you to your face, wishing to shake the empire.'
 At this, everyone in the hall fell silent with fear.
 The Empress Dowager dismissed the court, and the matter of attacking the Xiongnu was never raised again.

 3